prepare.blog

 • Primary methods: Calls, texts, messaging apps (Signal, WhatsApp), and email.

 • Out-of-area contact: Designate one person outside your region as the central check-in hub.
 During the 2020 Oregon wildfires, I watched families reunite hours faster because they had a pre-designated out-of-area contact relaying status updates.
-The families without one spent days searching shelter lists.
+Families without one spent days searching shelter lists.

 • Meeting points: Three locations — at-home (front yard or mailbox), neighborhood (a park, school, or church within walking distance), and out-of-area (a relative’s home or a specific landmark in another town).

 • Printed contact cards: One in every wallet, backpack, and glove compartment.
-Kids who can’t unlock a phone can still hand someone a card.
+A kid who can’t unlock a phone can still hand someone a card.

 • School and workplace coordination: Call your children’s school and confirm their emergency release procedures.
-Know whether they shelter in place or transport to a secondary site, and who is authorized for pickup.
+Know whether they shelter in place or transport to a secondary site, and who’s authorized for pickup.

 • Text before you call.
-SMS uses far less network bandwidth than voice calls.
+SMS uses far less bandwidth than voice.
 During overloaded networks, a text might get through in seconds while a call fails repeatedly.
 Make this your household rule.

 • Program ICE contacts into every phone.
 “ICE” (In Case of Emergency) contacts are recognized by first responders.
-Add them now — it takes 30 seconds.
+Takes 30 seconds.
+Do it right now.

 • Use social media check-in tools as a secondary layer.
 Facebook Safety Check and Google Person Finder have proven useful in large-scale events, but never rely on them as your primary method.

 • For rural families, invest in GMRS or HAM radios.
 Cell coverage in rural areas is unreliable on a good day.
-A GMRS radio ($30–$80, no license exam required) provides family-level communication when towers are down.
-HAM radio extends that range dramatically for those willing to get licensed.
+A GMRS radio — around $30–$80, no license exam required — provides family-level communication when towers go down.
+HAM extends that range dramatically for those willing to get licensed.

 • Keep a battery-powered emergency radio tuned to NOAA frequencies.
-This is how you receive official warnings when your phone is dead and the internet is down.
+That’s how you’ll receive official warnings when your phone’s dead and the internet’s down.

 Step 3: Assemble Your Emergency Kits